 And if someone is referred to as "an Aries" or "a Taurus" many people also "get" the astrological symbolism and have a pretty good idea about that person's general character.

-What makes the astrological symbolism work in a way which lets you look at person who was born when the Sun was in a certain Sign (e.g. if a man was born on the first day of Spring, "his" Sun will be at 0 degrees of Aries in his birth chart) and instantly understand that his inner character, "being" or "BE-ing" and typical strategies for expressing his "beingness" (symbolized by the Sun) will have many traits common to the Sign of Aries is still somewhat of a mystery.
-The correspondence between the Signs, Sun, Planets and people seems to work, but we don't fully understand WHY it works.
+What makes the astrological symbolism work in a way which lets you look at person who was born when the Sun was in a certain Sign (e.g. if a man was born on the first day of Spring, "his" Sun will be at 0 degrees of Aries in his birth chart) and then instantly understand that his inner character, "being" or "BE-ing" and typical strategies for expressing his "beingness" (symbolized by the Sun) will have many traits common to the Sign of Aries is still somewhat of a mystery.
+The symbolic correspondence between the Signs, Sun, Planets and people seems to work, but we don't fully understand WHY it works.

 Dr Carl Jung's theory of "Synchronicity" seems like the best explanation of how Astrology works in this way.
 Two things having "synchronicity" means that one thing does not CAUSE the other thing, but that these two things always occur simultaneously in the same Time (but not necessarily in the same Space).

 So if you know one of them is occurring, you can assume the other is occurring too.
 It's something like the connection between roads and roadmaps.
-Maps don't make roads, and roads don't make maps - but you can observe a current roadmap and know that a certain road which exists on the map will also exist at this time at the same relative place in the land symbolized by the map.
+Maps don't make roads, and roads don't make maps - but you can observe a current roadmap and know that a certain road which exists on the map will also exist at this time at the same relative place in the landscape symbolized by the map.
 It doesn't matter where the map is located when it is being read, the road will still be in the exact place (i.e. Space) indicated by the roadmap (as long as the map was made in the same Time period when the road was made, or continues to exist).

 So What Is My Sign?

 But getting back to the question, "What is my Sign?"... let's understand that astrological Signs indicate traits through the symbolic meanings assigned to each of the 12 Signs.
-Let's understand that you have a Sun Sign, but you are not a Sign (which is what many people have been led to believe by "horoscope columns" on-line and in newspapers).
+Let's understand that you have a Sun Sign, but you are not "a Sign" (which is what many people have been led to believe by "horoscope columns" on-line and in newspapers).
 You are not "Aries" even though you may be referred to as "an Aries".

-You are not the Sun or a Planet either, but the Sun symbolizes your individual sense of Self, and how you EXPRESS that Selfhood is indicated by the Sign the Sun was passing through at the exact time of your birth.
+You are not the Sun or a Planet either; but the Sun symbolizes your individual sense of Self, and how you EXPRESS that Selfhood is indicated by the Sign the Sun was passing through at the exact time of your birth.
 So to say you are "an Aries" really means that because the Sun was in the Sign of Aries at the exact moment of your birth, you have certain traits symbolically indicated by the position of the Sun in the Sign of Aries.
 Click for

 "What is my Sun Sign?" ©2001 by